 We are obligated to use commercially reasonable efforts to develop, seek regulatory approval for and, following receipt of marketing authorization, commercialize the licensed product in the field and in the licensed territory.
-Should we participate in a global Phase III clinical trial for a licensed product, then we are obligated to use commercially reasonable efforts to engage clinical trial sites and enroll a certain percentage of study patients in the territory.
+Should we participate in a global Phase 3 clinical trial for a licensed product, then we are obligated to use commercially reasonable efforts to engage clinical trial sites and enroll up to a certain percentage of study patients in the territory.

-We agreed to purchase all licensed product for development and commercialization purposes from Lyra.
-The parties agreed to execute, within a certain number of months following the execution of the Lyra Agreement, a separate clinical supply agreement, and within a certain number of months prior to the first commercial sale, a separate commercial supply agreement, for supply of licensed product in the licensed territory.
+We agreed to purchase all licensed products for development and commercialization purposes from Lyra.
+The parties agreed to execute, within a certain number of months following the execution of the Lyra Agreement, a separate clinical supply agreement, and within a certain number of months prior to the first commercial sale, a separate commercial supply agreement, for supply of licensed products in the licensed territory.
 Under certain specified circumstances, we may assume responsibility for manufacturing licensed products for use in development and commercialization purposes in the territory.

 Under the terms of the Lyra Agreement, we paid to Lyra an upfront payment of \$12.0 million.
+In February 2022, the Company was notified that Lyra had achieved a certain development milestone, which, pursuant to the license agreement, triggered a \$5.0 million payment due in April 2022.
 If we achieve specified development and sales milestones events, we may be required to make further milestone payments up to \$40.0 million and \$95.0 million, respectively, to Lyra.
-In addition, if we successfully develop and commercialize the licensed product, we will pay Lyra tiered royalties from the low-to high-teens on the net sales of the licensed product until the latest of the last-to-expire licensed patent covering the licensed product, the expiration of regulatory exclusivity for the licensed product, or the tenth anniversary of the first commercial sale of the licensed product, in each case on a region-by region basis.
-As of the date of this prospectus, the last-to-expire patent under the agreement will have a twenty-year statutory expiration date in 2038 in Mainland China, Hong Kong, South Korea, and Singapore, provided the latest application in each of these countries is allowed.
+In addition, if we successfully develop and commercialize the licensed product, we will pay Lyra tiered royalties from the low- to high-teens on the net sales of the licensed product until the latest of the last-to-expire licensed patent covering the licensed product, the expiration of regulatory exclusivity for the licensed product, or the tenth anniversary of the first commercial sale of the licensed product, in each case on a region-by region basis.
+As of the date of this Annual Report on Form 10-K, the last-to-expire patent under the agreement will have a twenty-year statutory expiration date in 2038 in Mainland China, Hong Kong, South Korea, and Singapore, provided the latest application in each of these countries is allowed.
 The expected termination of the royalty obligations will depend on factors such as the filing of additional patents covering the licensed product during the term of the applicable agreement, the availability and application of patent term extensions and/or expiration of regulatory exclusivity for the licensed product in the licensed territory.
 The term of this license agreement will depend on the patent coverage we and our partners may obtain, as well as any available regulatory exclusivity, in each region within the licensed territory.
-The Lyra Agreement will remain in effect until the expiration of all payment obligations, and may be earlier terminated by either party for the other party's uncured material breach or insolvency.
-Lyra may also terminate the agreement if we challenge any of the licensed patents or if we cease to conduct material development or commercialization activities for a certain period and such cessation is not due to any certain specified circumstances.
-We have the right to terminate the agreement for convenience upon advance notice to Lyra.
+The Lyra Agreement will remain in effect until the expiration of all payment obligations, and may be earlier terminated by either party for the other party's uncurred material breach or insolvency.
+Lyra may also terminate the agreement if we challenge any of the licensed patents or if we cease t